aedin/Frontiers_Supplement/Paper_Figs/README.md

-# Impact of Data Preprocessing on Integrative Analysis of Single Cell Data
+# Impact of Data Preprocessing on Integrative Matrix Factorization of Single Cell Data

 Code to reproduce the figures from this mini-review article.